ShaneJP-Dev/ShaneJP-Dev/README.md

 *A MP3 player that can play downloaded music from a text file*

 ### [AI Teacher Planner](https://github.com/ShaneJP-Dev/ai-teacher-planner)
 *An AI-driven app to simplify lesson planning for educators.
-Create with my team for our Hackathon project.
+Created with my team for our Hackathon project.
 Our end result was 3rd place*

 ---